The 5 Best Sleep Trackers

 This article contains affiliate links, which means that I may receive a commission if you make a purchase using these links.

-This article lists the best sleep trackers based on scientific research and validation studies, their underlying technology (such as number of sensors and sampling frequency), and my personal experience using each device.
+In this article, I’ll break down the best sleep trackers based on scientific research, validation studies, their underlying technology and my personal experience testing them.

-I’ve also included a list of sleep trackers I don’t recommend (including one popular option from Fitbit) due to inaccurate data, a lack of reliability, or the absence of key features that are necessary for extracting useful data from the device.
+At the end of the article, I’ve also listed two sleep trackers I don’t recommend (including one popular option from Fitbit) due to inaccurate data, a lack of reliability, or the absence of key features that are necessary for extracting useful data from the device.

 Pros